MTraveller/mt-product-promo/README.md

 ### Accessibility

-The website was produced with accessibility in mind and made sure the website fits all screen sizes perfectly according to chrome's dev tools.
+The website was produced with accessibility in mind and made sure the website fits all screen sizes perfectly according to Chrome's dev tools.
 The result looks great.

 ### Font